LeandroCRD/Python-GUIs/README.md

 # PythonScripts

-Project Scripts done in Python:
+Project Scripts done in Python: /n

-**Automatic Counter ** - Counter Window in Tkinter that automatic count from 0 to 99.
+**Automatic Counter** - Counter Window in Tkinter that automatic count from 0 to 99.

+**Manual Counter** - Counter Window in Tkinter that manual count from 0 to 99.

+**Clock Window** - Clock Window in Tkinter that shows the current time.

+**Stock Window** - Stock Window in Tkinter that shows the current price of a stock through an API.